austinlyons/signalbars.js/README.md

 More Details
 ----------
 ### Div container in HTML
-For each signal bar graphic you intend to create, place a corresponding &lt;div> in your HTML.
+For each signal bar graphic, place a corresponding &lt;div> in the HTML.
 This div is used as a container to hold the signal bars graphic.
 The div needs to have a class name - it can be anything, but it's easiest to stick with signal-bars1, signal-bars2, etc.